Meaning of Jaipur, "Pur" & Jeypore

 While the word “Jai” doesn’t require any explanation, the word “Pur” refers to the city or fort.
 The word owes its origin to Sanskrit, the ancient Indian language that predates Hindi.
 This information is available in common domain and is based on common belief.

 It was a tradition that founders would name cities after themselves.
 This is also true for cities like Udaipur and Jodhpur.
-Therefore, the meaning of Jaipur refers to the city founded by ruler Sawai Jai Singh II, a Kachhawa Rajput.
+Therefore, the name Jaipur refers to the city founded by ruler Sawai Jai Singh II, a Kachhawa Rajput.
 So, in the process, Sawai Jai Singh II added his identity to the pink city by adding a few letters from his name.
 It is very difficult to segregate the identity of Jaipur from Sawai Jai Singh II.
 He has sealed the city’s fate and identity with himself.

 meaning-of-heritage